Camiguin: American invasion era

-World War II
+In 1929, Camiguin Island became part of Oriental Misamis when Misamis was divided into two provinces by virtue of Act No. 3537.
+The change took effect on January 1, 1930.

+Japanese occupation era

 On June 18, 1942, the Japanese Imperial Army landed in Camiguin and set up a government in Mambajao.
 They gutted central Mambajao in reprisal to guerrilla activities in the area.
 The remains of some of these buildings still exist today.

-Independence
+Postwar era

-On July 4, 1946, the Philippines gained independence from the US.
-Camiguin was then part of Misamis Oriental.
+On July 4, 1946, the Philippines gained independence from the United States.
 On June 22, 1957, Camiguin formally became a subprovince of Misamis Oriental through Republic Act No. 2021 signed by President Carlos P. Garcia.